-In order to buy a suitable life insurance policy there's a few things to understand first
+In order to buy a suitable life insurance policy there are a few things to understand first.

 At its core, life insurance will payout a lump sum to the chosen beneficiaries of a policyholder if they die or are diagnosed with a terminal illness while the policy is active.
 However, there are many additional options available and a lot of different insurers and policies to choose from.
 This can make the process of finding the right option a whole lot more complex than it really is.

 Don’t get overwhelmed.
 Instead, try asking a few questions to help you find policies that are good for your situation and rule out the ones that aren’t.

 Choose the right level of cover

 Your level of cover refers to the total sum of money that you are insured for and will receive in the event of a claim.
 The higher your sum insured, the higher your premiums.
 Finding the right amount is therefore a balancing act between too little and too much.

 Decide what type of life insurance you need